District-Scale Silver-Gold in Mexico

 Phase-One Drilling: Early High-Grade Hits

-amid a Catalyst-Rich Assay Cycle
+amid a Catalyst-Rich Cycle

 With the land package consolidated, Kingsmen hit the ground running, moving quickly from maps to drill pads.